scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     INFO: 0.67

 We observe that the results depend on the metric used!
-The Riemannian metric indeed defines the notion of geodesics and distance on the manifold.
+The Riemannian metric indeed defines the notions of geodesic and distance on the manifold.
 Both notions are used to compute the Fréchet Mean and the logarithms.
 Thus, changing the metric changes the results, and some metrics may be more suitable than others for different applications.
 There are published results that show how useful geometry can be with this type of data (e.g :cite:`Wong2018`, :cite:`Ng2014`).

 We saw how to use the representation of points on the manifold as tangent vectors at a reference point to fit any machine learning algorithm, and compared the effect of different metrics on the manifold of SPD matrices.
 Another class of machine learning algorithms can be used very easily on manifolds with ``geomstats``: those that work with similarity matrices.
 With small datasets such as this one, we can easily compute the matrix of pairwise Riemannian distances: